jmreeves/jmreeves.github.io/_pages/research.md

  <br/>
 Discrimination and Permissible Considerations
   <br/>
-Measuring Disparities Using a Marginal Treatment Effects Approach, with Nikhil Rao
+Measuring Disparities Using Treatment Effect Heterogeneity, with Nikhil Rao